Ysurac/FlightAirMap/README.md

 # FlightAirMap

-FlightAirMap is a fork of Barrie Spotter [https://github.com/barriespotter/Web_App](https://github.com/barriespotter/Web_App) with map, airspaces, PDO and ADS-B support.
+FlightAirMap is a fork of Barrie Spotter [https://github.com/barriespotter/Web_App](https://github.com/barriespotter/Web_App) with map, airspaces, METAR, PDO and ADS-B support.
 Browse through the data based on a particular aircraft, airline or airport to search through the database.
 See extensive statistics such as most common aircraft type, airline, departure & arrival airport and busiest time of the day, or just explore flights.

+It can be used with Dump1090 or any SBS source.
+Can also be used with IVAO sources like whazzup.txt, phpvms,...

+It also support glidernet APRS source.

 ## System Requirements